 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers."
 This standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The SEC has indicated that it plans to review and update the revenue recognition guidance in Staff Accounting Bulletin Topic 13, or SAB Topic 13, when the ASU is issued.
 The extent to which the ASU's guidance will affect us as it relates to revenue recognition will depend on whether the SEC removes or amends the guidance in SAB Topic 13 to be consistent with the new revenue standard.
 In addition, the ASU provides guidance on accounting for certain revenue-related costs including, but not limited to, when to capitalize costs associated with obtaining and fulfilling a contract.
 ASU 2014-09 provides companies with two implementation methods.
 Companies can choose to apply the standard retrospectively to each prior reporting period presented (full retrospective application) or retrospectively with the cumulative effect of initially applying the standard as an adjustment to the opening balance of retained earnings of the annual reporting period that includes the date of initial application (modified retrospective application).
-This guidance is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period, and early application is not permitted.
-Recent tentative decisions by the FASB may delay the effective date of this ASU and some of its other provisions.
-We are in the process of evaluating the impact that the updated standard will have on our consolidated financial position, results of operations and related disclosures.
+This guidance is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
+On July 9, 2015, the FASB decided to defer the effective date of ASU 2014-09 by one year and early adoption would now be permitted, but not before the original publication effective date.
+We are in the process of evaluating the impact that the adoption of the standard will have on our consolidated financial position, results of operations, and related disclosures.